synergy-design-system/synergy-design-system/packages/angular/README.md

 > It is recommended that you ship your own NgModule with only needed components
 > See below for more information!

-This library is providing a `NgModule` named `SynergyModule`, which takes care of exporting all available Synergy Components.
+This library is providing an `NgModule` named `SynergyModule`, which takes care of exporting all available Synergy Components.
 You may use it in the following way:

 ```typescript
 // src/app/app.module.ts